-GIMP is an open-source and free to use GNU Image Manipulation Program, which comes with various tools and features to help you edit and manipulate your photos efficiently.
+GIMP is an open-source and free-to-use GNU Image Manipulation Program with various tools and features to help you edit and manipulate your photos efficiently.

 When it comes to editing images and creating new pieces of imagery, you’ve probably already heard of Photoshop.
 It is thought to have some of the most advanced tools on the market, although lately, it has received some great competitors that do the same for a lower price or free.
 One of them is GIMP.